In the guide

 The labelling particulars must be given in a conspicuous, clearly legible and indelible manner and in English (subject to legislation).
 The particulars must be easily identifiable and not obscured by any other information.
 The labelling and presentation must not mislead the user as to the nature, method of manufacture, quantity, durability, composition, and species of animals for which it is intended.

 Where pet food is sold loose, care must be taken to ensure that any use-before or best-before dates and batch numbers are updated when new stock is added.
-Consideration must also be given to efficient and effective stock rotation to ensure the accuracy of information given in the statutory statement.Back to top
+Consideration must also be given to efficient and effective stock rotation to ensure the accuracy of information given on the labelling.Back to top

 Manufacturing your own pet foods